AutoVideo: An Automated Video Action Recognition System: AutoVideo System

-The interface is based upon Axolotl\footnote{\url{https://gitlab.com/axolotl1/axolotl}}, our high-level abstraction of D3M.
-We further wrap and adapt the Axolotl interfaces to video-related functionalities.
-A minimum example of fitting an AutoVideo model is as follows.
+From the programming view, AutoVideo enables users to easily train any manually designed pipelines and also use automated tuners to help discover the best pipelines.
+A minimum example of fitting a pipeline is given below.

-Here, \texttt{train\_dataset} is the dataframe describing the video file names and labels, \texttt{train\_media\_dir} contains the directory of the folders with video files, and \texttt{target\_index} specifies which column is label.
-Users can customize the configuration dictionary in \texttt{build\_pipeline} function to train different algorithms with different hyperparameters.
-The \texttt{fit} function will return the fitted pipeline that could be pickled and saved for future use.
-Similar function calls can be executed for a testing dataset to make predictions.
+\texttt{train\_dataset} is the DataFrame describing the video file names and labels, \texttt{train\_media\_dir} contains the directory of the video files, and \texttt{target\_index} specifies which column is label.
+Pipelines are described with a configuration dictionary specifying the primitives and hyperparameters in each pipeline step.
+Users can customize the configuration in \texttt{build\_pipeline} to build pipelines with different combinations of the primitives and the hyperparameters.
+The \texttt{fit} function will return the fitted pipeline that can be saved for making predictions.
+However, manually tuning the pipeline is laborious and tedious.
+Thus, we can alternatively use automated tuners.
+An example is presented below.

-In addition to fitting models with specified configurations, users can also use tuners to automatically search the pipelines (i.e., models and hyperparameters) in a data-driven manner.
-An example interface is as below.

-Here, \texttt{search\_space} is a dictionary specifying which models and the ranges of hyperparameters the tuner will cover, and \texttt{config} specifies some tuning configurations.